Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 When considering wastewater management, the City of Hamilton takes a pro-active approach to ensure that they are fiscally responsible.
 With the Waterdown Wastewater Treatment Plant it became apparent that there was a better way to handle the wastewater processing requirements.
-The decommissioning of the plant began in 2007 and is forecasted to be complete in 2016.
+The decommissioning of the plant began in 2007 and was completed in 2016.
 With a budget of $8.2 million, the Municipal Class Environmental Assessment Master Water and Wastewater Plan indicated that the preferred alternative was to decommission the plant and replace it with a pumping station.

 How does it relate to the Hamilton Harbour Remedial Action Plan (HHRAP)?

 The primary focus of the HHRAP is to reverse past environmental damage and protect Hamilton Harbour from future damage.
 The decommissioning of the plant helps to achieve these goals.
 Effluent wastewater flowed from the Waterdown plant to Grindstone Creek, which is a cold water stream fish habitat that flows to the harbour.
 It was deemed in the environmental assessment that the water quality would be better for the fish without the wastewater effluent flow.
 This would, in turn, help the fish in the harbour that spawn in the creek.
 The decommissioning was the preferred alternative to socially and cost effectively mitigate any further environmental damage.
 It was also cost-effective to treat wastewater at the Dundas Wastewater Treatment Plant instead of the current Waterdown plant.